Joiry/HSL_Carp/align.md

 $ cp /proj/seq/data/dm6_UCSC/Sequence/WholeGenomeFasta/genome.fa .
 ~~~

-'genome.fa' is a bit generic of a name, but as we'll see in a bit, the set of genomic data we store in /proj/seq/data follows a structure to make it easy to automate access.
+`genome.fa` is a bit generic of a name, but as we'll see in a bit, the set of genomic data we store in /proj/seq/data follows a structure to make it easy to automate access.
 We can rename this file to remind us of what it is.

 ~~~
 $ mv genome.fa dm6_UCSC.genome.fa